-The COVID-19 pandemic has created massive changes in the way organizations operate and how employees work.
+The COVID-19 pandemic has changed how organizations operate and employees work.
 These are likely to cause significant changes in the role of the HR Business Partner in the post-COVID world across organizations and the skills required to perform their roles effectively.

 The role of the HR Business Partner or HRBP as it is popularly known, is the critical linkage between the organization’s business goals, strategy, and core values and the people operations of a business unit or team.

-In the post-COVID world, HRBPs should drive rapid business recovery, continuity, and growth by managing the people processes.
+In the post-COVID world, HRBPs should manage people processes to drive rapid business recovery, continuity, and growth.

-Simultaneously, organizations are going through massive digital transformation in terms of how work is done and managed.
+Simultaneously, organizations are going through a massive digital transformation in how work is done and managed.

 Huge changes in the work environment, triggered by the pandemic and fueled by ever-increasing digitization have created significant changes in the goals and priorities of HRBPs across organizations.